earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 `ggsn::scalebar(data = sjer_roads_df, dist = .5, location = "bottomright",
                  st.dist = .05, st.size = 5, height = .06, anchor = c(x = x_scale_loc, y = (y_scale_loc - 360)))`

-Finally we can add a north arrow using:
+Finally you can add a north arrow using:

 `ggsn::north(sjer_roads_df, scale = .08)`

-We can adjust the size and location of the north arrow as well.
+You can adjust the size and location of the north arrow as well.

 ```r